semrush/intergalactic/website/docs/data-display/donut-chart/donut-chart.md

 @## Appearance

-For all types, show the values clockwise, starting with the largest one.
+For all types, show the values clockwise.
 The angle of the padding between the values:

 ![](static/donut-padding-angle.png)